mctinker/Map-Tasker/README.md

 - download the dist.zip
 - unzip dist.zip
 - Double-click on /dist/MapTasker/Maptasker
-Note: this has not been tested on other MACs and I would be interested in hearing feedback (mikrubin@gmail.com) as to whether or not this is working.
+\nNote: this has not been tested on other MACs and I would be interested in hearing feedback (mikrubin@gmail.com) as to whether or not this is working.

 Change list:
 - Version 4.0